udayusefulagents/test-sha-bug-repo/test-file.md

-# Updated Test File
+# Final Test

-This is updated content without providing SHA.
+Testing with 7-character short SHA like in the original bug report.